lambdamikel/LambdaSpeak/README.md

 LambdaSpeak is **MX4 compatible** and can either be plugged into the Mother X4 board, a standard 50-pin ribbon cable, or my [MX4 compatible CPC 464 expansion port adapter for the CPC 464](https://oshpark.com/shared_projects/3yA33GYO) can be used:

-LambdaSpeak is **MX4 compatible** and can either be plugged into the Mother X4 board, a standard 50-pin ribbon cable, or my [MX4 compatible CPC 464 expansion port adapter for the CPC 464](https://oshpark.com/shared_projects/3yA33GYO) can be used:

 ![LambdaSpeak & XMem in Mother X4 Board](images/ls195-connect-a1.jpg)

 ![LambdaSpeak & 464 Expansion Port Adapter](images/ls195-connect-b1.jpg)